operaton/documentation/docs/documentation/installation/database-schema.md

 :::note[Do I need to apply every minor version if I missed a few?]
 If you need to apply multiple minor versions, you MUST execute the database alteration scripts in minor version order as they are NOT cumulative.
 :::

+### Patch level update

+Patch level updates will be delivered once applicable patches are issued, since no such updates have been needed so far.